nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 Quantum laughter echoes, fading away,

-In the quantum comedy, where marvels hold sway.
+In the quantum comedy, where marvels hold sway

 So here's our song, a marvel for you to see,